vvscode/docs/docs/voice/using-rest.md

 *CanonicalizedHeaders*: Currently the only header required is “X-Timestamp”.

 To get the *applicationKey* and *applicationSecret*, you should create an application in the Sinch dashboard.
-The dashboard will display your application key and secret pair that can be used to sign requests.
+The dashboard will display your _Application Key_ and _Application Secret_ pair that can be used to sign requests.

 *Example*

-    applicationKey: 5F5C418A0F914BBC8234A9BF5EDDAD97 applicationSecret:
+    applicationKey: 5F5C418A0F914BBC8234A9BF5EDDAD97
-    JViE5vDor0Sw3WllZka15Q==
+    applicationSecret: JViE5vDor0Sw3WllZka15Q==

 > **Note**
 >
-> The application secret value must be decoded from Base64 before it is used for signing.
+> The Application Secret value must be base64-decoded from before it is used for signing.

 *Example of an application signed request to a protected resource*